Investment radar

 Investment climate more unfavourable

-According to August’s Investment Radar, the investment climate in the Netherlands was more unfavourable than in the previous month.
-New data have become available for 6 indicators.
-Two indicators deteriorated, two improved and two remained the same.
+According to February’s Investment Radar, the investment climate in the Netherlands was more unfavourable than in the previous month.
+New data have become available for all indicators.
+Three indicators deteriorated, three improved.
 Circumstances relevant for investments are, on the one hand, the situation on the sales markets, and on the other hand, the availability of financial means.
 Although the Radar indicators show a strong correlation with investments in fixed assets, improved circumstances are not necessarily translated into a higher growth or a smaller decline of investments.

 Related items